abhishek-kumar-code/Redfish_Public/Specification.md

 The Task service is used to describe the service that handles tasks.
 It contains a collection of zero or more task resources.
 The Task resource is used to describe a long running operation that is spawned when a request will take longer than a few seconds, such as when a service is instantiated.
 Clients will poll the URI of the task resource to determine when the operation has completed and if it was successful.

 The Task structure in the Redfish Schema contains the exact structure of a Task.
-The type of information it contains are start time, end time, task state, task status, response (completion codes) as well as potential links to sub-tasks that were spawned.
+The type of information it contains are start time, end time, task state, task status, and zero or more messages associated with the task.

 Each task has a number of possible states.
 The exact states and their semantics are defined in the Task resource of the Redfish Schema.